 This sub-section presents the Servery self-scale-up use case.
 The goal of this use case is to maintain the overall QoS of the services executed in the Servery marketplace platform and of the marketplace platform itself while the user load grows up.
 QoS is directly (and indirectly) defined via SLAs.
-Here, the user load is represented by the number of end users (and consequently by the number of requests sent).
-The services targeted are Telco services, e.g., SMS services, email services, etc.
+Here, the user load is represented by the number of end users (and consequently by the number of requests sent to the services).
+The services targeted are Telco services, e.g., SMS services, weather forecast services, etc.